software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 This tutorial shows a simple example of how to do such a thing using scripting in bash.

-We are going to write a script that builds, tests, declares, deploys and, in the end, calls the contract.
+We are going to write a script that builds, tests, declares, deploys, and, in the end, calls the contract.
 We are also going to make use of the protostar's structured output so we can use previous' commands outputs in the following ones.

 ### File Structure